-- The High-Power Flash will not fire in the following situations: - When shooting in M mode - When Flash Sync is set to [2nd-curtain] - When Flash Adjust is set to [Manual] - The flash charge time will lengthen as the battery charge gets weaker.
+- When shooting in M mode, the High-Power Flash will not fire. - The flash charge time will lengthen as the battery charge gets weaker.
 Always set the power/mode switch to [OFF] when you finish using the flash. - Be careful not to touch the flash window or sensor windows with your fingers while the flash is in use. - The flash may fire if another flash is being used in close proximity. - The High-Power Flash may not fire outdoors in daylight or when there are no reflective items. - For continuous shooting, although the flash fires for the first shot, it does not fire for subsequent shots.